thooks1203/echodeed/replit.md

 # EchoDeed™ - Anonymous Kindness Platform

 ## Overview
 EchoDeed™ is a mobile-first web application designed to foster character education, increase a sense of belonging, and boost attendance in school communities through a platform for anonymously sharing kind acts.
 It allows students to document good deeds, browse a global feed of positive behaviors, and track a real-time kindness counter.
 The system notifies parents of their child's good deeds, promoting positive family interactions.
-Currently piloted at Eastern Guilford High School, the platform aims to expand to other schools and corporate wellness programs, differentiating itself with dual rewards for students and parents, local business partnerships, and behavioral climate monitoring.
+Currently piloted at Eastern Guilford High School, the platform aims to expand to other schools and corporate wellness programs, differentiating itself with dual rewards for students and parents, local business partnerships, behavioral climate monitoring, and administrator benefits including automated compliance (90% reduction in character education compliance paperwork), 75-80% cost savings vs. traditional programs, and Principal's Corner recognition system.

 ## User Preferences
 Preferred communication style: Simple, everyday language.